BELPER TOWN FOOTBALL CLUB – A BRIEF HISTORY

 The pair decided to cut their ties with the club in December and former Burton Albion legend, Aaron Webster was appointed to the Nailers hot seat, assisted by ex-League professional, Lee Williamson.
 Their tenure started brightly enough but ended with a disappointing conclusion to the League campaign with six straight defeats, after which they were both relieved of their posts.

-New into the Nailers management roles this season are Grant Black, who will be assisted by former fans’ favourite Mick Norbury.
+Into the Nailers management roles then came Grant Black, assisted by former fans’ favourite Mick Norbury.
 Prior to taking the reins at the Belper Town, Grant was manager at Ossett Town and led the club away from the relegation zone and into the play-off final, all in the space of 16 months.